KrishayR/KrishayR/README.md

 - 👋 Hi, I’m @KrishayR
 - 👀 I’m interested in...

-      - 🌊 Ocean: I love the sea and I try to help replenish it's wildlife whenever I can!.
+      - 🌊 The Ocean: I love the sea and I try to help replenish it's wildlife whenever I can!.
 I made a website using HTML and CSS in the summer of 7th and 8th grade: https://helpsavetheseas.com

       - 🏀 Basketball: I love to play basketball with my friends and I also love to watch it!
 GO WARRIORS!